sniederb/funnel-travel-extension-base/README.md

 A 'webhook' extension is typically either a producer or modifier where execution is triggered by a third-party system.

 This interface is suitable for push systems such as notification calls from booking systems.

+### Updating internal settings and/or booking state

+*All* extension types (even consumers) can write back:

+1. internal settings
+2. extension state on the booking

+The first is useful when an extension needs to maintain eg. an accounting sequence number over all executions.
+The extension simply needs to replace the desired key in the `settings` map, and mark the key as `SettingItemValueType.INTERNAL`.

+The second one is useful for extensions which need to write back a tracking ID or similar.
+This, again, could be an accounting sequence number, or a tracking ID etc.
+See the following chapter on how to handle such Booking#extensionData.

 ## The Booking#extensionData field